sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 ### Where do I submit a Google News sitemap?

 You can submit your Google News sitemap via Google Search Console.
-For more information, please see Google's publisher documentation on the [Google News Sitemaps](https://support.google.com/news/publisher-center/answer/74288).
+For more information, see Google's publisher documentation on [Google News Sitemaps](https://support.google.com/news/publisher-center/answer/74288).
-Please note that your site must be approved for news publishing by Google.

 ### Does Bing support the Google News sitemap?